Disk encryption

 Disk encryption is a technology which protects information by converting it into code that cannot be deciphered easily by unauthorized people or processes.
 Disk encryption uses disk encryption software or hardware to encrypt every bit of data that goes on a disk or disk volume.
 It is used to prevent unauthorized access to data storage.

-The expression full disk encryption (FDE) (or whole disk encryption) signifies that everything on the disk is encrypted, but the master boot record (MBR), or similar area of a bootable disk, with code that starts the operating system loading sequence, is not encrypted.
+The expression full disk encryption (FDE) (or whole disk encryption) signifies that everything on the disk is encrypted, barring the master boot record (MBR), or similar area of a bootable disk, with code that starts the operating system loading sequence.
 Some hardware-based full disk encryption systems can truly encrypt an entire boot disk, including the MBR.

 Transparent encryption

 Transparent encryption, also known as real-time encryption and on-the-fly encryption (OTFE), is a method used by some disk encryption software.
 "Transparent" refers to the fact that data is automatically encrypted or decrypted as it is loaded or saved.

 With transparent encryption, the files are accessible immediately after the key is provided, and the entire volume is typically mounted as if it were a physical drive, making the files just as accessible as any unencrypted ones.
 No data stored on an encrypted volume can be read (decrypted) without using the correct password/keyfile(s) or correct encryption keys.
 The entire file system within the volume is encrypted (including file names, folder names, file contents, and other meta-data).

 To be transparent to the end-user, transparent encryption usually requires the use of device drivers to enable the encryption process.
 Although administrator access rights are normally required to install such drivers, encrypted volumes can typically be used by normal users without these rights.

 In general, every method in which data is seamlessly encrypted on write and decrypted on read, in such a way that the user and/or application software remains unaware of the process, can be called transparent encryption.